l4l/flow/README.md

 * UNIX pipes
 * Amoeba distributed OS by Andrew Tannenbaum that made a collaborating network of computers appear as one to the user of a "Workstation"
 * The transputer and it's Occam parallel programming language (which I studied at Univerity)
+* Yahoo Pipes!

+# Non-Inspirations
+This is a list of things I've heard about along the way and deliberately avoided learning more about, to avoid contaminating my ideas but also to avoid demotivating myself by finding out "it's been done already, nothing new here, move on"
+* Data flow programming
+* Tensor Flow (this was hard not to dive into)
+* C.A.R.
+Hoare - COmmunicating Sequential Processes (O.M.G.
+All my thoughts, reduced to algebra!!!)

 # Project Idea